multiversx/mx-chain-chainwalkers/v1/README.md

 ## Building

-A docker image of the Elrond chainwalkers can be built by running:
+A docker image of the MultiversX chainwalkers can be built by running:

 ```shell
 cd v1
 bash build_docker_image.sh
 ```

-This will create an image with the tag `chainwalkers_elrond:latest`.
+This will create an image with the tag `chainwalkers_multiversx:latest`.

 ## Up and Running